GLBTQ Legal Advocates & Defenders

-GLBTQ Legal Advocates & Defenders (GLAD) is a non-profit legal rights organization in the United States.
+GLBTQ Legal Advocates & Defenders (GLAD Law) is a non-profit legal rights organization in the United States.
 The organization works to end discrimination based on sexual orientation, HIV status, and gender identity and expression.
-The organization primarily achieves this goal through litigation, advocacy, and education work in all areas of LGBT (lesbian, gay, bisexual, transgender) rights and the rights of people living with HIV.
-In addition, GLAD operates a legal information line, GLAD Answers, where LGBTQ & HIV+ residents of New England can receive attorney referrals and information about their rights.
+The organization primarily achieves this goal through litigation, advocacy, and education work in all areas of LGBTQ (lesbian, gay, bisexual, transgender) rights and the rights of people living with HIV.
+In addition, GLAD Law operates a legal information line, GLAD Law Answers, where LGBTQ & HIV+ residents of New England can receive attorney referrals and information about their rights.
 The organization changed its name to GLBTQ Legal Advocates & Defenders in February 2016.

-GLAD is based in Boston, Massachusetts, and serves the New England area of Northeastern United States.
+GLAD Law is based in Boston, Massachusetts, and serves the New England area of Northeastern United States.

 Background

-GLAD was originally called the Gay & Lesbian Advocates & Defenders.
+GLAD Law was originally called the Gay & Lesbian Advocates & Defenders.
 It was founded by John Ward in 1978, in response to a sting operation conducted by Boston police that resulted in the arrest of more than a hundred men in the men's rooms of the main building of the Boston Public Library.
-GLAD filed its first case, Doe v.
+GLAD Law filed its first case, Doe v.
 McNiff, that same year and eventually all those arrested were either found not guilty or had the charges against them dismissed.
 An early victory came in Fricke v.
-Lynch (1980), in which GLAD represented Aaron Fricke, an 18-year-old student at Cumberland High School in Rhode Island, who won the right to bring a same-sex date to a high school dance.
+Lynch (1980), in which GLAD Law represented Aaron Fricke, an 18-year-old student at Cumberland High School in Rhode Island, who won the right to bring a same-sex date to a high school dance.